arjunmehtaa/PokeFacts/README.md

 * PokéAPI is used for retrieving Pokémon information.
 * The *pokemon* endpoint is used for retrieving  details of a single Pokémon.
+* The *type* endpoint is used for getting a list of Pokémon names for a particular type.
-* The *limit* endpoint is used for getting a list of all Pokémon names (to support search functionality).
+* The *limit* endpoint is used for getting a list of all Pokémon names.
 * Read more about PokéAPI at https://pokeapi.co/